conda/conda/docs/source/travis.rst

  Using Conda with Travis CI
 ============================

-Using conda with `Travis CI <https://travis-ci.org/>`_ is often a preferable alternative, as the Debian repos provided by Travis often do not include versions of Python packages for all versions of Python, or may not be updated fast enough.  `pip` installing such packages may also be undesirable, as this can take a while, eating up a large chunk of the 50 minutes that Travis allows for each build.
+If you are already using Travis CI, using conda is a preferable alternative to using apt-get and pip to install packages.
+The Debian repos provided by Travis may not include versions of Python packages for all versions of Python, or may not be updated as quickly.
+Pip installing such packages may also be undesirable, as this can take a while, eating up a large chunk of the 50 minutes that Travis allows for each build.
 Using conda also lets you test the building of conda recipes on Travis.

 Conda is cross-platform, so it can be used for anything, not just Python, but the following guide shows how to use it to test a Python package on Travis CI.